VMSAnupKasat/test-project-repo/docs/approach/index.md

 ## Principles

-The main principles followed by the approach are:
+The main principles followed by the approach are demo test:

 - **gradual adoption** to ensure that teams can light up their existing IP assets (repos teams) with Evergreen Delivery approaches and that teams can start their adoption small and then grow as needed
 - **flexibility of adoption** to support different approaches by different teams based on their needs, for example: